spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/2-postgresql-db.md

   * **Database Volume Size (GiB):** Select the volume size for the database.
 Ensure you stay within the storage amount available in the cluster group and virtual clusters.

   * **Version: **Select the version from the **Version** **drop-down Menu**.
-The following are the Palette supported PostgreSQL versions:
+Palette supports the following PostgreSQL versions:

     * 14

-6. Click on **Save Changes**.
+6. Save your changes.

 ## Validation

-* To validate that your database service is in the app profile, navigate to the **App Profiles** page, where all your app profiles are listed.
-Click on the app profile you wish to review the service layers.
+* To verify your database service is in the app profile, navigate to the **App Profiles** page, where all your app profiles are listed.
+Select the app profile to review the service layers.
 The following screen displays the different service layers that make up the app profile.
 Ensure MySQL is an available service layer.

 * Validate the services from the App page after app deployment.
-First, navigate to the **App** page, where all your apps are listed.
-Then, click the **App Name** to see the service layers.
+First, navigate to the **Apps** page, where all your apps are listed.
+Then, select the app to display the service layers.
 The color code in the app profile box shows the status of the service deployment.

 |**Color Code**| **Description**|
 |--------------|--------------|